Darley Dale: St Helen's Church

 Situated in the Churchtown part of Darley Dale, this Grade II* listed parish church dates from the 12th century.
-The church was restored in 1877.
-The church tower was restored and strengthened in 1902–03.
+The church was restored in 1877, and the tower was restored and strengthened in 1902–03.
 Outside the church, in the south wall of the chancel, the four periods of architecture, Norman, Early English, Decorated and Perpendicular, can be seen.
 Inside the church, there are monuments to Sir John de Darley who was lord of the manor in 14th century.
-There is also a memorial window to the famous engineer, Sir Joseph Whitworth, who lived in the parish and is buried in the churchyard.
-The yew tree, which is situated just outside the south porch, is claimed to be 2,000 years old and is one of the thickest in England with a girth of around 33 feet, 4 feet from the ground.
-It is claimed that this yew tree marked a sacred site in pre-Christian times.
+There is also a memorial window to the famous engineer Sir Joseph Whitworth, who lived in the parish and is buried in the churchyard.
+The yew tree just outside the south porch is claimed to be 2,000 years old and is one of the thickest in England, with a girth of around 33 feet, 4 feet from the ground.
+It is claimed that this tree marked a sacred site in pre-Christian times.

 Wesleyan Methodist Chapel

 Situated on Chesterfield Road in Two Dales, this was built in 1827.
-Formally known as Hudson's Chapel, now called The Old Chapel.
-Superseded by the Dale Road Methodist Church in 1906.
+Formally known as Hudson's Chapel, it is now called The Old Chapel and was superseded by the Dale Road Methodist Church in 1906.
 After use as a Sunday school, it was converted into a bakery.
 Before conversion to a residential dwelling, the property was used by a local builder as storage unit.

 Hackney Primitive Methodist Chapel

-Situated on Greenaway Lane, this was built in 1848.
-Superseded by the nearby Hackney Methodist Church in 1908.
-After a period in use as a Sunday school, it is no longer used as a place of worship.
+Situated on Greenaway Lane, this was built in 1848 and was superseded by the nearby Hackney Methodist Church in 1908.
+After a period as a Sunday school, it is no longer used as a place of worship.